 2. OUC’s Role Under the Regulation

 Under the Regulation, the OUC is the Data Controller for all the personal data it maintains and processes, except in cases where the University is the Data Processor on behalf of another Data Controller.
-As a Data Controller, OUC is allowed to collect, maintain and process prospect or current student’s, prospect or current employee’s / collaborator’s and business associate’s, visitor’s alumnae’s personal data.
+As a Data Controller, the OUC is allowed to collect maintain and process prospect or current students’, prospect or current employees’/collaborators’ and business associates’, visitors’, alumni’s personal data.

-Personal data is mainly collected directly from you, when you interact with us, either to fill-in an application or for other requests.
-Please note that throughout your employment or studies at OUC, , we may collect additional personal data from activities related to your attendance in the following ways:
+Personal data is mainly collected directly from you, when you interact with us, either to fill in an application or for other requests.
+Please note that throughout your employment or studies at the OUC, we may collect additional personal data from activities related to your attendance in the following ways:

-- Through participation in any kind of event organized by OUC
+- Through participation in any kind of event organised by OUC.

-If you are a prospect or current student the personal data collected and used by the OUC include your full name, identity card number, student ID number, course title, grades and examination results, date of birth, telephone number, email, address and province.
+If you are a prospect or current student the personal data collected and used by the OUC include your full name, identity card number, student ID number, course title, grades/examination results, date of birth, telephone number, email, address and province.